MPY-01/Caesar-Polo-Esau/caesar/1963/caesar-32.md

 *The paragraphs on the deployment and exercises of Soviet forces in the Far East were prepared with the help of the Military Division of OCI. recent months deployed new air defense radar units near the Manchurian border and along the Soviet-Mongolian border.
 This pattern of deployment reflects a felt need in the USSR to increase coverage of aircraft approaching from the direction of China.

 In March 1962 a Soviet field training exercise countered an attack from across the Manchurian border southward into the Lake Khanka area of the Primorskiy Kray.
-This is an area which Russia acquired by the Treaty of Peking in 1865, which the Chinese have threatened to abrogate.
+This is an area which Russia acquired by the Treaty of Beijing in 1865, which the Chinese have threatened to abrogate.
 Because large Soviet ground force exercises almost invariably are conducted on the terrain and along the area anticipated under wartime conditions and under as realistic conditions as possible, it appears that the exercise envisaged a Chinese Communist drive from the north toward Vladivostok.

 While this was the first firm indication that training of this scope and nature takes place, there are suggestions that a wariness on the part of Soviet military planners as to China's intentions has existed for several years.